 For detailed pricing information, check out sources such as Kelley Blue Book, Cars.com, TrueCar and Edmunds.
 Have all the relevant information ready when conducting research, including make, model and mileage.

 By doing some independent research, you can develop your own estimate of what you should pay.
-If your numbers and the leasing company’s numbers are too far apart, you may want to give this decision some more thought.
+If your numbers and the leasing company’s numbers are too far apart, you may want to give this decision more thought.

 3. Shop around for financing

-In addition to lending money for new and pre-owned cars, some lenders also offer car lease buyout loans that work like refinancing loans.
+In addition to lending money for new and pre-owned cars, some lenders offer car lease buyout loans that work like refinancing loans.

 As with any auto loan, the key to getting a good deal is shopping around.
 Check out lease buyout loans from banks, credit unions and online lenders.
 This way, the leasing company will have to beat the best deal you found on your own.
-This is particularly true if you have a solid credit score, says Pour.
+This is particularly true if you have a solid credit score, Pour says.
 “Finance companies will be glad to have you and they’ll even compete on rates.”

 4. Let the leasing company make the first move